viktoriyaMoiseeva/advent-of-web/README.md

 ## Frontend Advent Calendar 2024

 ### 🎄 For Whom:
+Haven’t been keeping up with the latest frontend trends?
-This advent calendar is designed for frontend developers and anyone passionate about web development.
+This advent is perfect for you to explore and experiment with new web technologies and features that have emerged in recent years.
 Whether you’re a experienced professional or just starting your journey, this calendar offers something valuable for everyone.

 ### ✨ What It’s About: